LCC Teacher Training! Prepare to teach in Washington State and beyond.

 certification must complete the following:

 Graduates that select the certification route are prepared to earn residency teacher

 certification in the state of Washington through OSPI and teach grades pre-K through

-8th grade in the public and school system.
+8th grade in the public and private school system.

 Graduates that select the early childhood education route are prepared to teach children